Chiitara – Japanese fish cheese snacks known as a popular “Otsumami”

 Chiitara (or Chitara) is not only one of my favorite Otsumami snacks, but the Japanese fish cheese snack is also one of the most popular finger foods in Japan.It consists of a stick of cheese sandwiched between two strips of dried fish paste.

 The name of the Japanese snack, Chiitara is composed of 2 words, “Chii (Chee)” and “Tara”.As you can guess, the former word, Chii (chee) stands for cheese, while the latter, Tara (鱈) means codfish in Japanese.From the meaning of the words, you can see that the thin dried fish paste is made from codfish.

 Actually, Chiitara has its roots in “Cheese Tara (チーズ鱈)”, the fish cheese snack created and released in 1982 by Natori (なとり), a major Japanese food company.Cheese Tara has also been widely enjoyed as a long-seller item by Japanese people for decades as well as Chiitara, but what is the difference?

 The difference between Chiitara and Cheese Tara

-Cheese Tara is apparently the same as Chiitara cheese snacks.However the dried fish paste of Cheese Tara snacks is made using only codfish as its fish ingredients.On the other hand, the thin fish paste of Chiitara is made with a mixture of codfish and some fish.
+The Japanese fish cheese snack, Cheese Tara looks just like Chiitara snacks.However the dried fish paste of Cheese Tara snacks is made using only codfish.On the other hand, the thin fish paste of Chiitara is made with a mixture of codfish and other fish flesh.

-Chiitara cheese snacks are available at almost any supermarket and convenience stores in Japan since we Japanese love eating the fish cheese snacks along with beer.Fortunately the Japanese fish cheese snacks can be bought in countries other than Japan via Internet these days.
+Chiitara or Cheese Tara is available at almost any supermarket and convenience store in Japan as we Japanese love eating these Otsumami snacks along with beer.Nowadays, the Japanese fish cheese snacks can be bought on online shopping sites even if you don’t live in Japan.